-A free, opensource, multiplatform, universal viewer and toolbox intended for, but not limited to, timeseries storage files
+A free, opensource, multiplatform, universal viewer, annotator and toolbox intended for, but not limited to, timeseries storage files

 like EEG, EMG, ECG, BioImpedance, etc.

-- Easy to install, just one executable, no special requirements, no Octave or Matlab needed!
+- Easy to install, just one executable, works everywhere, no special requirements or dependencies, no Python, Octave or Matlab needed

 - Supported fileformats: EDF, EDF+, BDF, BDF+

 - Nihon Kohden EEG-1100/EEG-2100 (*.eeg) to EDF+ converter (including annotations)